mpv-player/mpv/DOCS/man/input.rst

 ``balance`` (RW)
     Audio channel balance.
 (The implementation of this feature is rather odd.
-    It doesn't change the volumes of each channel, but instead sets up a pan matrix to mix the the left and right channels.)
+    It doesn't change the volumes of each channel, but instead sets up a pan matrix to mix the left and right channels.)

 ``fullscreen`` (RW)
     See ``--fullscreen``.